Skip to main content

 createdTimeWhen the node/edge was created.xx

-lastUpdatedTimeWhen the node was last updated.xx
+lastUpdatedTimeWhen the node/edge was last updated.xx

 versionA number incremented every time the instance is modified.xx